 According to the U.S. Bureau of Labor Statistics (BLS) jobs for pre-k teachers should grow by 7% from 2014 through 2024, which is about as fast as average when compared to all occupations (www.bls.org).
 Job prospects are excellent because of the significance of early childhood education for overall development.

 A pre-k teacher may advance in his or her profession by becoming an assistant teacher first, a teacher next, then lead teacher and finally, director of the center.
 Preschool teachers with a bachelor's degree may also be qualified to teach kindergarten through third grade.
 Teaching higher grades often means an increase in pay.

 The BLS reports that the median annual wages for preschool teachers in May of 2015 were $28,570.
 The bottom ten percent of that group earned less than $19,130, while the top ten percent made more than $51,990.
 Average annual earnings were $32,500 that year.

-Pre-k teachers combine art, music, and interactive activities to create a nurturing and fun learning environment for their young students.
+Pre-k teachers combine art, music and interactive activities to create a nurturing and fun learning environment for their young students.
 While a bachelor's degree is not necessarily required to begin teaching at this level, completing a degree program can prepare a teacher for promotions and teaching higher levels, which may mean an increase in salary.
-If a pre-k teacher wants to work for a public school district, they will probably need to get the Child Development Associate credential.
+If a pre-k teacher wants to work for a public school district, they may need to earn a Child Development Associate credential.